aurelia/template-lint/README.md

 ```

 ## Static Type Checking
-In order to use static type checking you must opt-in by setting `useRuleAureliaBindingAccess = false`.
+In order to use static type checking you must opt-in by setting `useRuleAureliaBindingAccess = true`.

 your template html and source must have a path that defined as being in the same directory, i.e: *"source/foo.html"* and *"source/foo.ts"*.
 You pass the path of the html file to the lint function.
 See Below.